-'Don Giovanni', the opera with everything: glamour, power, tragedy, ghosts, not to mention a deliciously meaty sexual predator, irresistible to all women and the architect of his own doom.
+'Don Giovanni', the opera with everything: glamour, power, tragedy, ghosts, not to mention a meaty sexual predator, irresistible to all women and the architect of his own doom.
 Which of course, being a man, he refuses to accept.
 Mozart must have been about thirty years old when he wrote this.
 His handle on the complexities of male-female attraction - the woman will see it as 'falling in love', the man as just another conquest - is as good as it gets, and as relevant today as when he came up with it in the late 1700s.
 When he died in 1791, Mozart was only thirty five.
-Makes you think.

 Talking of Whom.
 French author Gustave Flaubert ('Madame Bovary') described 'Don Giovanni', together with 'Hamlet' and the sea, as 'the three finest things God ever made.'